 SingleCare CEO Rick Bates was recently featured in TechCrunch, where he contributed his opinion on what it will take for “disruption” in the healthcare space, an area traditionally resistant to the disruption that has taken hold in many other industries.

 The passage and implementation of the Affordable Care Act created a perfect storm of disruption in the healthcare industry.
 All at once came massive systemic changes, from the expansion of Medicaid and guaranteed issue to minimum essential benefits and the creation of exchanges.

-In the wake of ACA, nearly one hundred companies sprang up to fulfill the promise of Obamacare and make healthcare a consumer-driven, retail industry, where old work rules would be broken, novel business models established and new companies could command billion-dollar valuations in a short span of time.
+In the wake of ACA, nearly 100 companies sprang up to fulfill the promise of Obamacare and make healthcare a consumer-driven, retail industry, where old work rules would be broken, novel business models established and new companies could command billion-dollar valuations in a short span of time.

-To read the full piece, continue on TechCrunch.
+To read the full article, continue to TechCrunch.